Official figures for the key U.S. market as it approaches mid-yearSo dvd sales, video game sales, a sour economy and people just not

 liking "product" released by the labels of course have NOTHING to do with declining sales.
 I'm sure people getting pissed off about their friends and relatives sued by the RIAA had nothing to do with that either; it's all the "pirates" fault.

-Although relatively small in terms of a label's revenues, digital
+Although relatively small in terms of a label's revenues, digitalJust HOW do they know 95% of the digital market is illegal?
+Did they

 streaming, downloading, online subscriptions and advertising are seen